Copy this text

 The water samples were kept in darkened glass bottles (20 to 50 ml) with special caps, and were often (but not always) taped afterwards.
 Once brought back in Paris, the samples were often stored in a cold room (with temperature close to 4°C), in particular if they were not analyzed within the next three months.
 There is however the possibility that some samples have breathed during storage.
 We found it happening on a number of samples, more commonly when they were stored for more than 5 years before being analyzed.
 We also used during one cruise bottles with not well-sealed caps (M/V Nuka Arctica in April 2019), which were analyzed within 3 months, but for which close to one third of the samples had breathed.
 We have retained those analyses, but added a flag ‘3’ meaning probably bad, at least on d-excess (outside of regions where sea ice forms or melts, for the analyses done on the Picarro CRDS, excessive evaporation is usually found with a d-excess criterium (which tends to be too low); for the IRMS analyses, it is mostly based when excessive scatter is found in the S- δ18O scatter plots or between successive data, in which case some outliers were flagged at ‘3’).
 In some cases when breathing happened, we found that d-excess can be used to produce a corrected estimate of δ18O and δD (Benetti et al., 2016).
 When this method was used a flag ‘1’ is added, indicating ‘probably good’ data, and should be thought as not as accurate as the data with no ‘correction’, which are flagged ‘2’ or ‘0’.

-We have adjusted data to be on an absolute scale based on the study of Benetti et al. (2017), and on further tests with the different wire meshes used more recently.
+We have adjusted data to be on an absolute fresh-water scale based on the study of Benetti et al. (2017), and on further tests with the different wire meshes used more recently.
 We have also checked the consistency of the runs in time, as there could have been changes in the internal standards used.
 On the Isoprime IRMS, it was mostly done using different batches of ‘Eau de Paris’ (EDP), whereas on the Picarro CRDS, we used three internal standards kept in metal tanks with a slight overpressure of dry air).
 The internal standards have been calibrated using VSMOW and GISP, and were also sent to other laboratories to evaluate whether they had drifted since the date of creation (as individual sub-standards have typically stored for more than 5-years).
 These comparisons are still not fully statisfactory to evaluate possible drifts in the sub-standards.

 Individual files correspond to regional subsets of the whole dataset.
 The file names are based on two letters for the region (see below) followed by –Wisotopes and a version number (-V0, …): example SO-Wisotopes-V0; the highest version number corresponds to the latest update of the regional data set.
 The region two letters are the followings:

-• SO: Southern Ocean including cruise station and surface data mostly from 2017 in the Weddell Sea (WAPITI Cruise JR160004, DOI:10.17882/54012), as well as in the southern Ocean
+- SO: Southern Ocean including cruise station and surface data mostly from 2017 in the Weddell Sea (WAPITI Cruise JR160004, DOI:10.17882/54012), as well as in the southern Ocean south of 20°S

-• SI: OISO cruise station and surface data in the southern Indian Ocean (since 1998) (DOI:10.18142/228)
+- SI: OISO cruise station and surface data in the southern Indian Ocean (since 1998) (DOI:10.18142/228)

-• EA: Equatorial Atlantic cruise station and surface data (since 2005), in particular from French PIRATA (DOI:10.18142/14) and EGEE cruises (DOI:10.18142/95)
+- EA: 20°N-20°S cruise station and surface data (since 2005), in particular in the equatorial Atlantic from French PIRATA (DOI:10.18142/14) and EGEE cruises (DOI:10.18142/95)

-• NA: North Atlantic station and surface data from Oceanographic cruises as well as from ships of opportunity (this includes in particular OVIDE cruise data since 2002 (DOI:10.17882/46448), CATARINA, BOCATS1 and BOCATS2 (PID2019-104279GB-C21/AEI/10.13039/501100011033) cruises funded by the Spanish Research Agency, RREX2017 2017 cruise data (DOI:10.17600/17001400), SURATLANT data set since 2011 (DOI:10.17882/54517), Nuka Arctica data since 2012, STRASSE (DOI:10.17600/12040060) and MIDAS cruise data in 2012-2013, as well as surface data from various ships of opportunity since 2012)
+- NA: 20°N-72°N station and surface data, mostly in the North Atlantic from Oceanographic cruises as well as from ships of opportunity (this includes in particular OVIDE cruise data since 2002 (DOI:10.17882/46448), CATARINA, BOCATS1 and BOCATS2 (PID2019-104279GB-C21/AEI/10.13039/501100011033) cruises funded by the Spanish Research Agency, RREX2017 2017 cruise data (DOI:10.17600/17001400), SURATLANT data set since 2011 (DOI:10.17882/54517), Nuka Arctica and Tukuma Arctica data since 2012, STRASSE (DOI:10.17600/12040060) and MIDAS cruise data in 2012-2013, as well as surface data from various ships of opportunity since 2012)

-• NS: Nordic Sea data from cruises in 2002-2018
+- NS: Nordic Sea data from cruises in 2002-2018

-• AS: Arctic data from two Tara cruises (in 2006-2008 and 2013)
+- AS: Arctic Ocean north of 72°N, in particular from two Tara cruises (in 2006-2008 and 2013) and expeditions since 2020

 The files are in csv format reported, and starting with version V1, it is reported as:

-• Cruise name, station id, bottle number, day, month, year, hour, minute, latitude, longitude, pressure (db), temperature (°C), it, salinity (pss-78), is, dissolved oxygen (micromol/kg), io2, δ18O, iO, d D, iD, d-excess, id, method type
+- Cruise name, station id, bottle number, day, month, year, hour, minute, latitude, longitude, pressure (db), temperature (°C), it, salinity (pss-78), is, dissolved oxygen (micromol/kg), io2, δ18O, iO, d D, iD, d-excess, id, method type

-• Temperature is an in situ temperature
+- Temperature is an in situ temperature

-• Salinity is a practical salinity
+- Salinity is a practical salinity

 it, is, io2, iO, iD, id are quality indices equal to:

-• 0 no quality check (but presumably good data)
+- 0 no quality check (but presumably good data)

-• 1 probably good data
+- 1 probably good data

-• 2 good data
+- 2 good data

-• 3 probably bad data
+- 3 probably bad data

-• 4 certainly bad data
+- 4 certainly bad data

-• 9 missing data (and the missing data are reported with an unlikely missing value)
+- 9 missing data (and the missing data are reported with an unlikely missing value)

 The method type is 1 for IRMS measurements, 2 for CRDS measurement of a saline water sample, 3 for CRDS measurement of a distilled water sample.